 Then, we’ll educate on proposed changes and answer some common questions.
 Finally, we’ll discuss getting help with supplemental Medicare plan options when approaching the Medicare age.

 Health savings accounts are special savings accounts that allow you to set money aside on a pre-tax basis.
 These funds can be used for qualified medical expenses such as deductibles, coinsurance, and copays.
 These plans can help lower your healthcare costs.

-Health savings account come with triple tax benefits:
+Health savings accounts come with triple tax benefits:

 - Tax-deductible contributions

 - Untaxed withdrawals — if used for qualified medical expenses